Combat Vehicle Reconnaissance (Tracked): Scorpion turret on other vehicles

+Philippine Army infantry units also later received M113A1s that had been augmented with Scorpion turrets.
+In Philippines service, these are known as the M113A1 Fire Support Vehicle (FSV).

-The Canadian Army also used the Scorpion turret, which they mounted on the AVGP Cougar.
-A total of 195 Cougars were originally procured, but the fleet was reduced to 100 vehicles in 1999 and are no longer employed.
+The Canadian Army added the Scorpion turret to the AVGP Cougar wheeled reconnaissance vehicle.
+A total of 195 Cougars was originally procured, but the fleet was reduced to 100 vehicles in 1999, and has since been retired.

 Enhancements and future developments

 As a result of combat experience in Afghanistan, the British Army upgraded several Scimitar light tanks to Mark 2 standard.
 The improvements included a new aluminium hull based on that of the Spartan troop carrier, which provides greater internal volume and protection, and a new fuel system, environmental control system and suspension.
 New hulls have also been built for the Spartan, Sultan, Samson and Samaritan variants.

 The British firm OVIK has designed a vehicle named "Meerkat" based on the CVR(T), anticipating that large numbers of these will become available for refurbishment in future years when they are replaced in British service, and perhaps several other armed forces.
 The hull has been redesigned, and the driver has been moved back into a central position – sitting side by side with his primary crewman.
 The vehicle is steered using a conventional steering wheel system – which can be swapped from left to right – to allow either crewman to drive or command the vehicle.
 The engine has been replaced by a Cummins 6.7-litre diesel engine whilst the transmission has been uprated to DB TN15E+ and STORMER final drives.
 The turret has been replaced by a modular weapon "cassette" that will mount remote weapon stations, armed with, for example, a .50" M2 HB machine gun.

 Another British consortium claims to have designed and developed a concept that uses a common tracked chassis with interchangeable pods for different vehicle roles.
 The Mark 1 mPODt (multi-role POD (tracked)) uses the Stallion, a flat bed development similar to that used on Shielder, to demonstrate the concept on a 10–13 tonne weight vehicle.
 However, the chassis could be from a number of in-service vehicles.